-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 There is no federal franchise legislation in Canada, as the regulation of franchising falls within the provincial jurisdiction.
 To date, six Canadian provinces have enacted franchise statutes and respective regulations: Alberta, British Columbia, Manitoba, New Brunswick, Ontario and Prince Edward Island (the 'disclosure provinces').
 These franchise statutes (collectively, the 'Franchise Acts') are fairly harmonised, but not identical.

 The province of Quebec does not have franchise-specific legislation.
-However, the Civil Code of Quebec governs many aspects of the franchise relationship, including pre-contractual disclosure, the duty of good faith, franchise agreements, securities interests and leases.
+However, the Civil Code of Quebec governs many aspects of the franchise relationship, including pre-contractual disclosure, the duty of good faith, contracts, security interests and leases.

-Depending on the industry in which the franchise concept operates, various federal, provincial and municipal rules may apply, such as import restrictions on dairy products, food labelling and calorie disclosure requirements, waste disposal and professional certification.
+Depending on the industry in which the franchise concept operates, various federal, provincial and municipal rules may apply, such as import restrictions on dairy products, food labelling and calorie disclosure requirements, and waste disposal and professional certification requirements.

 1.2 Do they apply to foreign franchisors entering your jurisdiction or only to domestic franchises?